itsmekhoathekid/PhonoASR/configs/README.md

 # 📖 Configuration Documentation

 This section describes the key configuration parameters used for training, inference, and model setup.
-These explanations help users correctly adjust the YAML config file.
+We use YAML file to control config of models.

 ## Training Settings